 The APS employee census also provides Safe Work Australia (the Agency) with information and feedback from our employees on what is working well and what we can do better.
-In 2020, we maintained our high level of engagement with 93% of employees completing the survey.
+In 2021, our response rate was 89%, once again above the APS average which was 77%.

 The Agency highlights report contains a summary of our census results on key questions as well as providing a comparison to similar agencies and our past results.
 The highlights report includes aggregated agency data.
 All employee census reporting is subject to strict privacy rules, meaning that results are not produced unless there is a minimum of 10 staff responses.